If you need some new camo for elk hunting, it's probably already in your closet.

 Again, the distance in the shot is your best friend.
 The best camo for elk hunting isn't as good as simply not moving.
 At 400 yards, a walking human is easily seen no matter what camo the elk hunter is wearing.
 However, at 400 yards, an elk hunter wearing a bright pink jumpsuit is invisible to an elk if they're sitting still.

-Don't get bent out of shape if you just spent $500 on new hunting camouflage.
-It's still money well spent.
+Ultimately, you're going to have to make an investment on hunting clothes if you don't have any.
+They aren't cheap, especially if you go with something like Sitka Gear, but they do pay off in the long run, so don't get bent out of shape if you just spent $500 on new hunting camouflage, as it's still money well spent.
 If that is what you believe is the best camo for elk hunting, then don't let me tell you any different.
 If it checks the box of being comfortable and easily packable, then all the better.

-However, what you already have in your closet is probably all you need.
+However, if you already have a decent assortment in your closet, you probably have all you really need.
 The trees and shrubs provide all the breakup pattern you need.
 Just focus on clothing that matches fairly consistently with earth tones and you're going to be in business.

 "Just wear jeans and a sweatshirt.
 I promise you, you will get an elk."
 Those are the words my buddy keeps telling me.
 I hope he is right.